pawanlamba/mlai-blog/_posts/2020-06-01-Hadamard_Attentions_Mighty_Attentions_Optimized.md

  - Not Usefull when input independent attention but strictly position dependent attention works fine with this. for example $x_{t+1} = k_0 * x_{t} + k_1 * x_{t-1} + k_2 * x_{t-2}$

 ### Cons
-- Only works when attention is independent of the the input.
+- Only works when attention is independent of the input.
-- Not always usefull. except for rearranging the input.
+- Not always useful. except for rearranging the input.

 ## Hadamard Attention.

-There has been recent work in optimizing attention, [Synthesizer](https://arxiv.org/abs/2005.00743) and [Linformer](https://arxiv.org/abs/2006.04768), proving attention matrix is low rank.
-Existing work proves low rank and takes a different route to optimize attention we propose replacing dot product attentions(weights heavy) with hadamard attention.
+There has been recent work in optimizing attention, [Synthesizer](https://arxiv.org/abs/2005.00743) and [Linformer](https://arxiv.org/abs/2006.04768), proving the attention matrix is low rank.
+Existing work proves low rank and takes a different route to optimize attention we propose replacing dot product attention(weights heavy) with Hadamard attention.

 $$ softmax((W_{attention})_{m \times m} * (Q.K^T)_{m \times m}).V$$

 Hadamard Attentions is constrained on weights and still input dependent.
-This optimizes the learning power of model as we are using far less weights than in original version.
+This optimizes the learning power of the model as we are using far fewer weights than in the original version.
 But do we always need so many weights, we discuss this in the results sections later.

 ### Pros
  - Lesser Weights.